 Rebita and Semba are musical and dance expressions that develop throughout Angola, including Luanda, associated with music and dance schools, events and festivities, so they are likely to occur in the project area.
 In addition to the tangible and intangible heritage close to the project areas, there are also archaeological stations at Bom Jesus in the municipality of Icolo and Bengo.
 These archaeological stations revealed the presence of Stone Age artifacts in low terraces on the right bank of the Kwanza River, in 5 different locations.
-The impact on cultural heritage is negative in nature, the intensity of the impact is assessed as low due to the excavations and the distance of identified material heritage and archaeological stations from the construction sites.
+The impact on cultural heritage is negative in nature, the intensity of the impact is assessed as low due to the shallow depth of the excavations and the distance of identified material heritage and archaeological stations from the construction sites.
 The extent of the impact is local as it will affect the project area and the duration is temporary due to the construction phase of the project.
 The significance of the impact on natural heritage is assessed as minor and the sensitivity medium.
-The impact value is considered minor and the sensitivity medium.
 The impact value is considered minor.